remy/remysharp.com/public/blog/notes-on-neptuno.md

 The OSD menus are slightly different between the two, the MiSTer one offering slightly more options - mostly under the video, audio and tape control, but note that both options are in spanish (I've not found a way to change the menu as yet).

-Going from a [YouTube video](https://youtu.be/YNR3aRTseMc?t=715) a good for audio is:
+Going from a [YouTube video](https://youtu.be/YNR3aRTseMc?t=715) a good configuration for audio is:

 - SID Izquierdo 8580 (SID left: 8580)
 - SID Derecho 6581 (SID right: 6581)